dotnet/runtime/docs/workflow/debugging/coreclr/debuging-compiler-dependency-analysis.md

 DependencyGraphViewer
 ====================================

-This application allows viewing the dependency graph produced by the CoreRT compilation.
+This application allows viewing the dependency graph produced by the AOT compilation.

 Usage instructions:
 1. Launch the process as an administrator